lilendian0x00/xray-knife/README.md

 You can view the flags of each command by using the `-h` or `--help` option.

 ## Features (main commands)
-- `parse`: Detailed info about given xray config link.
+- `parse`: Detailed info about given xray config link + parsing a config link to a xray-core json.
 - `subs`: Subscription management tool.
 - `net`: Network testing tools for one or multiple xray configs.
 - `scan`: Scanning tools needed for bypassing GFW (CF Scanner, REALITY Scanner).